francosbenitez/psievidencia.com/README.md

 # Psievidencia
-This project takes data from a Google Spreadsheet/Google Forms.
-Based on it, the application organizes and visualizes them.
+This project takes data from a Google Forms.
+It uses an API which can be found on [this link](https://github.com/francosbenitez/psievidencia-backend).

 ## Code and Resources Used
 - **Main Technologies:** React, Tailwind.